Anitta (singer): 2025–present: Equilibrium

-On March 1, Anitta set a new record, achieving the highest number of streams in a single month on Spotify for a Brazilian pop artist, with 324 million streams.
-On March 6, the documentary Larissa: The Other Side of Anitta premiered.
+On 1 March, Anitta set a new record, achieving the highest number of streams in a single month on Spotify for a Brazilian pop artist, with 324 million streams.
+On 6 March, the documentary Larissa: The Other Side of Anitta premiered.
 In its first four days of release, the film reached 2.5 million views and totaled 1.5 million hours watched.
 The documentary entered the Top 3 on Netflix Brazil, topped the charts in Portugal, and reached the global Top 10 on the platform among non-English language productions during its debut week.
-On March 8, Anitta held her traditional post-Carnival street party in Rio de Janeiro, attracting a crowd of 1,100,000 people.
+On 8 March, Anitta held her traditional post-Carnival street party in Rio de Janeiro, attracting a crowd of 1,100,000 people.

-On April 22, the singer and entrepreneur was announced as the new ambassador for Mercado Pago, starring in a campaign at Pacaembu Stadium.
-On April 24, she was honored at the Billboard Latin Women in Music event in Miami with the Vanguard Award, becoming the first artist to receive this award in that category.
+On 22 April, the singer and entrepreneur was announced as the new ambassador for Mercado Pago, starring in a campaign at Pacaembu Stadium.
+On 24 April, she was honored at the Billboard Latin Women in Music event in Miami with the Vanguard Award, becoming the first artist to receive this award in that category.
 The award was presented by Shakira, who, in her speech, referred to Anitta as the "Queen of Funk".

+On 3 September 2025, Anitta participated in The Weeknd’s After Hours til Dawn Tour at the Alamodome stadium in San Antonio, where she performed the song "São Paulo", and was later announced as a special opening act for selected dates of the tour's Latin American expansion in 2026.
+On 29 September, she performed at Le Défilé L'Oréal Paris, held during Paris Fashion Week, where she both walked the runway and performed her own repertoire live.